0 Part Course |

 • Overview of calculating risk-weighted assets (RWAs): credit risk RWA, counterparty risk, market risk and operating risk

-This advanced financial statement analysis training is delivered by an expert who has more than 20 years of experience in accounting and investment banking.
-He is an experienced financial trainer who has delivered courses for leading financial institutions and central banks in the City of London, Wall Street and around the world in the areas of Corporate Finance Analysis, Valuation (Industrials and Banks), Advanced Financial Modelling, M&A (Mergers and Acquisitions), LBO (Leveraged Buyout), Financial Accounting, Capital Markets, Bank Regulatory Capital and Financial Risks, both in English and French.
+Redcliffe's bank analysis training specialist has over 20 years of experience in accounting and investment banking and is an experienced financial trainer.
+He has delivered courses for leading financial institutions and central banks in the City of London, Wall Street and around the world in the areas of Corporate Finance Analysis, Valuation (Industrials and Banks), Advanced Financial Modelling, M&A (Mergers and Acquisitions), LBO (Leveraged Buyout), Financial Accounting, Capital Markets, Bank Regulatory Capital and Financial Risks, both in English and French.

-He began his career as a Credit Analyst at Banque Continentale in Luxembourg, where he conducted credit analyses for short and long-term credits and participated in loan syndications.
-He then worked as a Senior Auditor for Deloitte & Touche in Luxembourg companies, auditing and preparing financial statements for a variety of banks, insurance, investment funds, venture capital and commercial companies.
+He began his career as a Credit Analyst at Banque Continentale in Luxembourg.
+He conducted credit analyses for short and long-term credits and participated in loan syndications.
+He then worked as a Senior Auditor for Deloitte & Touche in Luxembourg companies.
+Here he was auditing and preparing financial statements for a variety of banks, insurance, investment funds, venture capital and commercial companies.

-He continued his career in Investment Banking at Citigroup (ex-Salomon Smith Barney) in London and New York where he worked on a variety of M&A, LBO and debt offerings, mainly for financial services clients.
-He was involved in the EUR 20 billion public offer of Crédit Lyonnais by Crédit Agricole, one of the largest European banking transactions.
+He continued his career in Investment Banking at Citigroup (ex-Salomon Smith Barney) in London and New York.
+He worked on M&A, LBO and debt offerings for financial services clients.
+His involvement in the EUR 20 billion public offer of Crédit Lyonnais by Crédit Agricole was one of the largest European banking transactions.

-He then worked as a Vice-President in the internal M&A department of Barclays Bank in London where his experience included the acquisition of ABSA for US$ 5 billion, one of the leading South African banks, the purchase of ING Private Banking in France and the failed acquisition of Banco Atlantico in Spain.
+This bank financial statement analysis trainer then worked as a Vice-President in the internal M&A department of Barclays Bank in London.
+His experience included the acquisition of ABSA for $5 billion, one of the leading South African banks, the purchase of ING Private Banking in France and the failed acquisition of Banco Atlantico in Spain.

-Advanced banks financial statements analysis training allows participants to build a structured approach to analysing the bank’s financial statements.
-Specifically, through a mix of lectures case studies and Excel modelling, the workshop will equip participants to:
+Bank analysis training at Redcliffe will help you build a structured approach to analysing a bank's financial statements.
+Through a mix of specific lectures, case studies and Excel modelling, the workshop will equip participants to:

 • Review the accounting and valuation of the bank's financial statements.